 Have you ever found yourself obsessed with something, so consumed with something that you can hardly even think of anything else?
 A relationship, a new phone, a perfect body, your reputation, good grades, a great cologne, a unique style—anything can leave you obsessed.

 Calvin Klein Obsession for Men was what I considered to be my first "grown-up" perfume.
 I've always felt it was a generational fragrance for the men of a specific time.
 It was why I was very interested in the new releases from Calvin Klein: Obsessed for Men.
 I was wondering if this might become the same kind of defining fragrance for this generation.
-Is the new Obsessed perfume simply a remake of Obsession?
+Is the new Obsessed perfume merely a remake of Obsession?
 Well, I don't deem so.

-The heart of this crystalline juice is mainly leathery with cedar leaves and sensual labdanum, which stands up, a bit dirty, animalic, and almost reminiscent of sex at times, and reinforces the leather-like smell.
+The heart of this crystalline juice is mainly leathery with cedar leaves and sensual labdanum, which stands up, a bit dirty, animal, and almost reminiscent of sex at times, and reinforces the leather-like smell.
 A modern smooth leather, ain't no rude cowhide as in many vintage scents.

-Obsessed is a very clean fragrance, it is on the lighter side, and almost unisex but man, I like the super fresh energy that I get from it.
+Obsessed is a very clean fragrance; it is on the lighter side, and almost unisex, but man, I like the super fresh energy that I get from it.
 As it wears on, it becomes more powdery and ambery than it's initial citrusy and spicy accord.
 Still quite fresh and clean and upbeat.